 Most people take tremendous pride in their work, and those in the trades are no different.
 Every job they do represents their skills.
 It would make no sense for them not to do their very best.
 Remember why you hired them in the first place and trust them.

 So, how can you be the perfect customer?

-There’s no one size fits all, but generally, being friendly and respectful goes a long way.
+No one size fits, but being friendly and respectful generally goes a long way.
 And a few chocolate biscuits always helps.